A patient build-up

 Bruño in Spain and Octopus in Great Britain join Hachette Livre.

-The French publisher éditions des Deux Terres joins Hachette Livre.
+The French publisher Éditions des 2 Terres joins Hachette Livre.
 Hachette India is founded.
-Hachette Livre acquires 60% of éditions Albert-René, the publisher of Astérix.
+Hachette Livre acquires 60% of Éditions Albert-René, the publisher of Asterix.

-Hodder Education (Hachette UK) acquires the UK educational publisher Rising Stars.
-Hachette Book Group acquires US publishing house Black Dog & Leventhal.
-Hachette Livre acquires French publishing house Kero.
-Hodder Education (Hachette UK) acquires Pearson’s educational catalogue for the Singaporean market.
+Hodder Education (Hachette UK) acquires the U.K. educational publisher Rising Stars, and subsequently acquires Pearson’s educational catalog for the Singaporean market.
+Hachette Book Group acquires Black Dog & Leventhal.
+Hachette Livre acquires Kero.

 Hachette Book Group acquires Perseus’s publishing business.
-Hachette UK acquires Neon Play, a mobile games company, and Hachette Livre acquires Brainbow, a mobile app company, makers of Peak.
+Hachette UK acquires Neon Play, a mobile game company, and Hachette Livre acquires Brainbow, a mobile app company, maker of Peak.